 Step 1 – Dig the trench

 Start by digging a trench for the french drain.
 The size is not set in stone and can vary depending on the function you need.
-For groundwater draining a deeper trench would work best, while rainwater will drain more easily if the drain is closer to the surface.
+A deeper trench would work best for groundwater draining, while rainwater will drain more easily if the drain is closer to the surface.
 Ensure the trench does not have any grooves and bumps as these will cause water to pool in them and prevent the proper drainage.

 Step 2 – Line with landscaping fabric